You are here:

 Sustainability on the long term

-Due to the rapid technological innovations in areas such as generative AI it is important that Open Culture Tech continues to evolve.
-Open Culture Tech 2.0 therefore builds on the successful exploratory phase.
-We do this by continuing to develop new tools with a wide variety of tech partners and artists in residency.
-In addition to the development of new tools, we focus on scaling up knowledge sharing through workshops and training programs, and developing solid business models for the future during the scale up phase.
-Only in this way, Open Culture Tech can be sustainable in the long term.
+Due to the rapid technological innovations in areas such as generative AI it was important that Open Culture Tech continued to evolve.
+Open Culture Tech 2.0 therefore built on the successful exploratory phase.
+We did this by continuing to develop new tools with a wide variety of tech partners and artists in residency.
+In addition to the development of new tools, we focused on scaling up knowledge sharing through workshops and training programs, and developing solid business models for the future during the scale up phase.
+Only in this way, Open Culture Tech could be sustainable in the long term.

 Artists in Residency

-In this edition of the Open Culture Tech residencies, six artists team up with six tech partners to develop unique concepts for live concerts.
-Where we focussed on AI, AR and Avatars during the first phase, artists are more free to choose any technology for immersive experiences this time around.
+In this edition of the Open Culture Tech residencies, six artists teamed up with six tech partners to develop unique concepts for live concerts.
+Where we focused on AI, AR and Avatars during the first phase, artists were more free to choose any technology for immersive experiences this time around.
 From generative AI to immersive visuals, each duo explores the creative potential of emerging technologies in live performance.
+After each live performance, a blog was written to look back on the residency and the technology that was developed.
+In addition, aftermovies were made for each performance.
+Curious to see the results?
+Take a look on the website!

-Spanning from mid-2025 to mid-2026, the residency supports the development of both an original live show and open-source tooling that will be released publicly for anyone to use, remix, or build upon.
+Spanning from mid-2025 to mid-2026, the residency supported the development of both an original live show and open-source tooling that will be released publicly for anyone to use, remix, or build upon.

 Role Sound & Vision